Oculus Rift CV1

 Refresh Rate Issues

-The Oculus runs at 90hz, but most desktop monitors are 60hz.
-Windows may not feed the Oculus 90hz data if there are TouchDesigner windows redrawing on the 60hz monitor.
+The Oculus Rift S runs at 80hz and the Oculus Rift DV1 runs at 90hz, but most desktop monitors are 60hz.
+Windows may not feed the Oculus 80/90hz data if there are TouchDesigner windows redrawing on the 60hz monitor.
 If possible set all your monitors to run at 90hz also, however many monitors don't support that.
 Going into perform mode with your window and ensuring the 'Redraw' parameter is off avoids this issue.
 In addition, V-Sync Mode in the perform Window COMP should be disabled.

 Oculus Rift CHOP